inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

 ]
 ```

-## Step 4: Add a dropdown
+## Step 4: Add the Dropdown block

-Add a "Dropdown" from the category _inseri_ , as shown previously (step 2).
+1. Add the "Dropdown" block (like in Step 2.1.).

-In the dropdown block you can now select the block source with the name "textEditor-imageOptions: content".
+2. Select the block source with the name "textEditor - content".

-Similarly to the step 2 of the text editor, give the dropdown block a more meaningful name "dropdown-selectedImage".
+3. Give the Dropdown block a simple name "dropdown" (like in Step 2.3.).
+4. Choose a value (e.g., "UZH Logos").

+!!! note

+    You can edit the text "Choose an item" by using the "LABEL" area below the "BLOCK NAME".

-## Step 5: Add an image viewer
+## Step 5: Add the Image Box block

-To create a selection menu, add the block "Image Box" from the _inseri_ section.
+1. Add the "Image Box" block (like in Step 2.1.).

-Set the block source to the option "dropdown-selectedImage: chosen value".
+2. Select the block source with the name "dropdown - chosen value".

+    !!! warning

+        If you cannot see the block source, make sure that you did Step 4.4.

-Give the image box block the name "image".
+3. Give the Image Box block the name (like in Step 2.3.).

 ## Step 6: Data Flow

 The [Data Flow](../features/dataFlow.md){:target="\_blank"} provides an overview of the inseri blocks and the dependency between them.
+The data flow corresponding to this tutorial should be similar to the one below.

 <figure markdown>
 ![Data Flow](../assets/data_flow.png){width="700"}